-On an annual basis, the Company's Chief Operating Officer directs the preparation of the Solvency Self-Assessment report, with support from the Chief Risk Officer and servicing teams in Risk Management, Investments, and other relevant functions.
-The report is discussed extensively with Management before presentation to the GA Re Board.
-On a quarterly basis, the GA Re Board reviews liquidity and solvency metrics prepared by GA Re's Chief Risk Officer.
-In addition, as part of the GA Re Board's review and approval of any new business opportunity, senior management will review with the Board liquidity and solvency metrics reflecting the incorporation of the new business.
+On an annual basis, the Company directs the preparation of the Solvency Self-Assessment report, with support from the Chief Risk Officer and servicing teams in Risk Management, Investments, and other relevant functions.
+The report is discussed extensively with Management before presentation to the Global Atlantic Re Board.
+On a quarterly basis, the Global Atlantic Re Board reviews liquidity and solvency metrics prepared by Global Atlantic Re's Chief Risk Officer.
+In addition, as part of the Global Atlantic Re Board's review and approval of any new business opportunity, senior management will review with the Board liquidity and solvency metrics reflecting the incorporation of the new business.